CodeYourFuture/GitHomeworkTest/BAZ_MURPHY.md

 ### Your favourite sport and why you like it:

+> I'm not really a huge fan of any regular sports.
+I like hiking but that isn't a sport.
-> I like watching top tier CSGO E-Sports on LAN hosted in Live Arenas with Big Crowds :tv::nerd_face:
+> I like watching top tier CSGO E-Sports on LAN hosted in Live Arenas with Big Crowds :tv::nerd_face: because it takes a huge amount of teamwork, communication, preparation and skill to compete at that level.

 ### Your favourite food and why it's your favourite: